 such as Aqua Perfecta by Saint George Spirits

 Cut one half of the pear lengthwise, avoiding the core.
 Then cut the half crosswise, into 24 thin half moon slices.
-Place 2 small slices in each glass then spear a third slice onto a toothpick and place it in a Champagne coupe or flute.
+Place 2 small slices in each glass then spear a third slice onto a toothpick and place it in a coupe or flute glass.

 Combine the Suze liquor and pear brandy in a liquid measuring cup.
 Then pour 1/2 ounce of the mixture into each glass.
 Divide the sparkling wine between each glass, filling about halfway up each flute.
 Serve, telling the guests to take a bite of the pear and then a sip of the cocktail!